 Cross at Peace Arch Crossing.
 Find your way across waiting cars to sidewalk by customs building.
 Bikes and pedestrians don't have to wait in the car line!

 Park bike; walk into office and report to customs.
 Door is on east side of building.
-They now ask for a copy of your birth certificate or a passport going either into US or Canada.
+You now need enhanced ID, a Nexus Card or Passport.
+Sometimes Canadian customs also asks for a copy of your birth certificate when going north.

 Border agents are usually okay about bikes.
 If you are not a citizen of the country you are entering, be prepared to answer questions like, "Where will you be staying?"
 "When are you planning to return to your home country?"
 "How much money are you carrying?"
 "Do you have a job in your home country?"
 "Any convictions on your record?"
 "What is the purpose of this trip?"
 They seem to want to make sure you will not become a drain on social services in the country you are entering.
 I have found that definite travel and return plans sound good to border guards.
 This is if you are either a US, or Canadian citizen.
 It may be different for people from other nations.